Subject: Any, prefer grants that will benefit the local area.

 CVS Grants (up to $5000)

 CVS grants support academic enrichment programs focused on wellness at public schools.
-The deadline for 2013 is now past.
-Check back in fall 2014.
+CVS also offers a Gift Card for a Fundraiser - $100 See this link.

 Toshiba Grants for 6-12 Teachers